 New international guidelines on equine care and welfare, and equine training and handling

-This webinar showcased the publication of IAHAIO’s new international guidelines on the equine care and welfare, and equine training and handling.
+This webinar showcased the publication of IAHAIO’s new international guidelines on equine care and welfare, and equine training and handling.
 This was based on the workings of an international task force appointed by IAHAIO and developed over a three-year period.
-Drawing on extensive knowledge and experience, our three expert presenters explained why good welfare standards for equines are crucial and how service providers can ensure that equines are suitably trained and cared for when engaged in therapy services, education and learning services or adaptive/therapeutic riding and horsemanship.
+Drawing on extensive knowledge and experience, our three presenters explained why good welfare standards for equines are crucial and how service providers can ensure that equines are suitably trained and well cared for when engaged in therapy services, education and learning services or adaptive/therapeutic riding and horsemanship.

 The webinar was chaired by Karin Hediger, IAHAIO VP Education and the presenters were Kathy Alm, Terri Brosnan and Nine Ekholm-Fry.